syncfusion-content/maui-docs/MAUI/Scheduler/reminders.md

 *  If the last occurrence in recurrence is series is get dismissed, then the pattern recurring appointment dismissed.

-## Handling reminder for Changed occurrence appointment
+## Handling reminders for Changed occurrence appointment

 * Once the changed occurrence is moved to the future, its reminder is re-created from the pattern.